A handful of frequently asked questions and answers about wedding photography and my work.

 Predominantly, yes.
-However, I can also be commissioned to document engagements, honeymoons, christenings, other special occasions and also more ordinary occasions.
-I love people and travelling.
+However, I can also be commissioned to document engagements, honeymoons, birthday parties, travel adventures, holidays and other special or ordinary occasions.
+Surprise me with your ideas.

 Yes, I do engagement sessions and I like to keep them close to my style, natural and relaxed.

 Do you have an assistant or second photographer?

 I mainly photograph weddings on my own, and I am very confident and comfortable working that way.
 However, if you are having a large wedding with lots of guest, it is advisable to have a second photographer for an even better coverage.
 This can easily be arranged.